Loading...

 • additional metadata

-The language is not only used by Shiki to highlight the syntax.
-It is passed, along with the remaining attributes, as props to the Prose component <ProsePre> and can be used for extended functionality (more on that below).
+These attributes are passed as props to the Prose component <ProsePre> and can be used for extended functionality (more on that below).
 The order in which you provide these attributes can vary to some extend, but you must start with the language.

 To render the Markdown in app.vue, we need to assign the content to the :value property of the <MDC> component: